CIP Summer School

-Applications for the 2013 CIP Summer School are now closed.
-To find out about the 2014 Summer School, you can sign up to our newsletter on our home page.
+To find out about the 2014 Summer School, you are invited to sign up to the CIP newsletter mailing list on our home page.

 Each summer, the Cambridge Inter-faith Programme brings together an international group of students from Islamic, Christian and Jewish backgrounds, for three-weeks of immersion in inter-faith education and encounter.
 Students benefit from a series of lectures delivered by specialist academics and peacemakers from around the world; they are given training in the practice of inter-faith Scriptural Reasoning, and are facilitated through a process of teaching one another about aspects of their traditions.
 The Summer School also includes visits to religious communities around the UK.
 Most importantly, participants benefit from opportunities to get to know and learn from their fellow participants, who come from a wide variety of countries; relationships which last well beyond the Summer School itself.

 The Summer School will be an opportunity for inter-faith engagement that adheres to CIP's ethos.
 We will explore the resources that each tradition offers for peaceful and serious engagement with the others, and look for the forms of coexistence and friendship that are possible between traditions that remain distinct and different.
 Coming to agreement on theology, politics or any other subject is not our aim, nor is the creation of some neutral middle ground; rather the aim is to learn to live well with disagreement, and to disagree more fruitfully and intelligently.